To be a candidate for the Diploma you must

 - Obligations 1B

-Applicants are ranked by a grade point average, according to their performance in the professional curriculum outlined above.
-This ranking is used by all providers to allocate places.
-Applicants must submit a paper application to their undergraduate institution for their grade point average to be calculated.
-This information is then passed to the university at which the applicant wishes to undertake Diploma study.
+Applicants are ranked by grade point average, according to their performance in the professional curriculum outlined above.
+This ranking is used by all Diploma providers to allocate places amongst them.

 Months of entry